stephen-rowan/Cardano-ADA-Reference/Metadata/README.md

 ## Documents

-For documenation of the metadata subject go to [Metadata/Documents](/Metadata/Documents/)
+For documentation of the metadata subject go to [Metadata/Documents](/Metadata/Documents/).
+Each folder will have its own README to guide users further.

 ## Developers

-For development of the metadata subject go to
+For development of the metadata subject go to [Metadata/Development](/Metadata/Development/).
+Each folder will have its own README to guide users further.